cdomet-d/piscine-cpp/rm/cpp02 - bsp.md

 We see that moving P near one of the vertex has a big impact on how the barycentric coordinate are spread.
 The closer P is to one of the vertices, the "heavier" that vertex will be in the barycentric coordinates.

-> **Why the fuck are we talking about weight and mass ?**
+#### An important note: why the fuck are we talking about weight and mass ?

 In the context of barycentric coordinates, weight or mass has nothing to do with physical mass.
 They just serve to describe a point's position relative to the vertices of a shape.
 It's called that because barycentric comes from the Greek barus, meaning weight.
 There's nothing more to it.

-> **A few properties of barycentric coordinates**
+#### A few properties of barycentric coordinates

 1. For a point to be inside the triangle, w1, w2 and w3 must be >= 0.
 If one of them is < 0, it means the point is outside the triangle.
 2. For a point to be inside the triangle, w1 + w2 + w3 must be == 1.
 3. If one of the coordinates is == 1 and the others are == 0, it means P is on one of the sides of the triangle.

 Now, to the main course.
 This is where the math come in.
-In order to get the barycentric coordinates of P, we need to apply a formula that wedid not invent but that we will explain.
-It comes from the previous video.
+In order to get the barycentric coordinates of P, we need to apply a formula that we did not invent but that we will explain.
 Bear with me, it's not as bad as it's going to look.

 We will be using the vector based formula to get the results we need.